A new video for the song on “Australia Restless” called ‘I Will Always Go Seeking Water’, by Adam Gibson and the Ark-Ark

 Adam Gibson is a Sydney writer, performer, lyricist, musician, journalist and artist whose work covers music, songs, spoken word storytelling, installation art, performance works, sculpting, video work, painting and photography… It is fundamentally “Australian landscape-based”, being influenced by the land and travel and the sense of being “in” and/or part of different environments, and the stories of the people who inhabit such land, with Australian stories and language and vernacular turn of phrase being very important.

-He performs regularly with his band The Ark-Ark Birds, having released their second album, ‘Cities of Spinifex’ in 2017.
-This followed on from the 2015 album ‘Australia Restless’ and two albums with former band The Aerial Maps, plus earlier releases with Modern Giant.
+He performs regularly with his band The Aerial Maps, after several years playing with The Ark-Ark Birds, that band having released their second album, ‘Cities of Spinifex’ in 2017.
+This followed on from the 2015 album ‘Australia Restless’ and two albums with The Aerial Maps, plus earlier releases with Modern Giant.
 He has performed and/or exhibited in many venues, galleries and spaces around Australia, China and Finland andwas an artist in residence at the Arteles Creative Center in Finland.
 His first novel manuscript was shortlisted for the Australian-Vogel Award, he has published three books of poetry, and the Aerial Maps’ first album won the 2010 Overland Poetry Festival Best Spoken Word Release, 2005-2010.
 He likes raging and long walks on moonlit beaches.
 And surfing.
 Blah blah blah.
 Etc.

 We have arrived in Melbourne in preparation for our show at the Yarra Hotel, Abbotsford, on Saturday night, May 16.